Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 - *2025.05*: &nbsp;🎉🎉 Our paper is now under ***Accept pending minor revision*** by ***IEEE Transaction on Medical Imaging (IF: 8.9)***.
 - *2025.03*: &nbsp;🎉🎉 Excited to propose my first-author work [DecAlign](https://taco-group.github.io/DecAlign/), a novel cross-modal decoupling and alignment framwork for multimodal representation learning, which is now available on ArXiv!
 - *2025.02*: &nbsp;🎉🎉 Excited to propose [Re-Align](https://taco-group.github.io/Re-Align/), a novel alignment framework that leverages image retrieval to mitigate hallucinations in Vision Language Models, which is now available on ArXiv!
-- *2025.01*: &nbsp;🎉🎉 I will collaborate with [Prof. Zhengzhong Tu](https://vztu.github.io/) on advancing cutting-edge research in the alignment of Multimodal Foundation Models and Multimodal Large Language Models (MLLMs)！
 - *2024.11*: &nbsp;🎉🎉 Excited to propose my first-author work [DynCIM](https://arxiv.org/abs/2503.06456), a novel dynamic multimodal curriculum learning framework in addressing cross-modal competition and imbalances, which is now available on ArXiv!
 - *2024.11*: &nbsp;🎉🎉 Our work is now under ***Major Revision*** by ***IEEE Transaction on Medical Imaging (IF: 8.9)***.
 - *2024.10*: &nbsp;🎉🎉 Our work is now under ***Major Revision*** by ***Medical Image Analysis (IF: 10.9)***.
 - *2024.08*: &nbsp;🎉🎉 Excited to propose my first-author work [ALC](https://arxiv.org/abs/2503.12218), a novel adaptive label correction framework for medical image segmentation with noisy labels, which is now available on ArXiv!
-- *2024.06*: &nbsp;🎉🎉 My project "Dynamic Self-adaptive Fusion Framework for Medical Disease Dignosis" has been selected as a Chinese National Undergraduate College Students Innovation and Entrepreneurship Program (National Key Project).

 # 📝 Publications